Zulko/bricks_and_scissors/content/posts/dnaweaver.md

 - _"The assembly method works badly when assembly more than 10 parts"_: if the shortest path has more than 10 edges, add a constant penalty weight to each edge, and compute the new shortest path, which should have less edges.
 Increase the penalty if necessary.

-- _"Golden Gate assembly overhangs should all be inter-compatible"_ (read <a target='_blank' href='https://zulko.github.io/bricks_and_scissors/posts/overhangs/'>this other article on that subject</a>): If the assembly strabtegy correspondings to the shortest path has DNA fragments with imcompatible overhangs, use a backtracking algorithm (Yen 1971, as <a target='_blank' href='https://networkx.org/documentation/networkx-1.10/reference/generated/networkx.algorithms.simple_paths.shortest_simple_paths.html#id2'>implemented in Networkx</a>) to iterate through the 2nd-shortest-path, 3rd, 4th, etc. until one assembly has compatible overhangs.
+- _"Golden Gate assembly overhangs should all be inter-compatible"_ (read <a target='_blank' href='https://zulko.github.io/bricks_and_scissors/posts/overhangs/'>this other article on that subject</a>): If the assembly strategy correspondings to the shortest path has DNA fragments with imcompatible overhangs, use a backtracking algorithm (Yen 1971, as <a target='_blank' href='https://networkx.org/documentation/networkx-1.10/reference/generated/networkx.algorithms.simple_paths.shortest_simple_paths.html#id2'>implemented in Networkx</a>) to iterate through the 2nd-shortest-path, 3rd, 4th, etc. until one assembly has compatible overhangs.

 - _"Oligo assembly only works with an even number of fragments"_ -- I actually don't have an elegant solution for this one, but <a href='https://stackoverflow.com/questions/32722448/shortest-path-with-even-number-of-edges' target='_blank'>here is a stackoverflow suggestion</a> for finding even-edged shortest path via an heavy transformation of the graph.

-### Harder, faster, ~~stronger~~: the A-star algorithm
+### Harder, faster, sometimes better: the A-star algorithm

 One bottleneck of the graph representation approach is that large sequences (from tens of thousands of nucleotides) will require to cost millions of edges, which will take a few minutes.
 This is generally acceptable for foundry operators, given the reward, but too slow to give web customers the instantaneous, flight-booking-like experience that will keep them asking for prices as they tweak their DNA designs.

-A solution to this is _A\*_, another shortest-path algorithm which can just ignore most edges of the graph if they look unlikely to be part to the optimal solution.
+A solution to this is _A\*_, another shortest-path algorithm which can just ignore the edges of the graph that are less likely to be part to the optimal solution.
 It may sometimes be wrong, and miss the best path, but it is a very good approximator.

 Here is an illustration (from user user <a target='blank' href='https://en.wikipedia.org/wiki/User:Subh83?rdfrom=commons:User:Subh83'>Subh83</a> on the <a href='https://en.wikipedia.org/wiki/A*_search_algorithm' target='_blank'>A\* wikipedia page</a> where _A\*_ finds a similar path that is only 10% longer path by exploring 50% less edges: